ssolo/ALE/maxtic/README.md

   * the second and third fields are labels of internal nodes of the species tree, telling that in a ranking, 147 should be older than 149, 197 should be older than 187, 187 should be older than 188
   * the last field is a weight associated with the constraint, which is supposed to be taken as a confidence score you can put on this constraint.

-  We construct the constraints file from the output of the software ALE.
-ALE produces reconciliation files with extension "uml_rec", one per gene family.
-First list them all in a file :
+  We typically construct the constraints file from the output of the software ALE.
+ALE produces a species tree, which we call here `ALE_species_tree`, and also produces reconciliation files with extension "uml_rec", one per gene family.
+First we list them all in a file :
   ```
   ls *uml_rec >all_rec_files
   ```
-  ALE also produces a species tree, which we call here `ALE_species_tree`.
   To produce the constraints, we use the script `constraints_from_reconciliations.py`.
-The command to use it is as follows:
+The command to use is as follows:
   ```
   python constraints_from_reconciliations.py ALE_species_tree all_rec_files
   ```